 If the University accepts a partially paid-up policy in which the donor will make annual contributions equal to the premium payments, it will be based on the understanding that the annual contributions will be received by the University in advance of the due date of the premiums.
 The policy must have a minimum face value of $25,000.
 It also must be made clear to the donor that the University may allow the policy to lapse if donor contributions are not received by the premium due date.
 The University shall not be obligated to pay any premiums.

 Similarly, if the University is to purchase a life insurance policy based on a donor gift, the contract will not be purchased until sufficient contributions have been received.
 The Vice President for Finance and the Assistant Vice President for Financial Operations, in consultation with the Vice President for Advancement, have the authority to execute these contracts.

-Gifts of Tangible and Intangible Personal Property (other than Fine Art):
+Gifts of Tangible Personal Property: